jwadolowski/cookbook-cq/README.md

 end
 ```

-First `cq_package` resource will download Slice package from provided URL and
-upload it to defined AEM Author instance.

-Second resource does the same as the first one, but for Oak 1.0.13 hotfix.
-The
-only difference is that provided URL requires basic auth, hence the `http_user`
-and `http_pass` properties.

-Third package shows how to combine multiple actions in a single `cq_package`
-resource usage.

-4th `cq_package` presents how to use `deploy` action that combines both
-`upload` and `install` in a single execution.
-This is preferred way of doing
-package deployment, in particular for those that require AEM service restart
-as soon as installation is completed. `recursive_install` was also used here,
-which is required for majority of hotfixes and every service pack.

-Next example describes usage of `uninstall` action.
-In this particular case
-operation was executed against Geometrixx package.

-6th `cq_package` presents usage of `rescue_mode` property.
-Imagine that this
-package provides new OSGi bundles and right after its installation some serious
-issue occurs (i.e. unresolvable OSGi dependency, conflict or cycle).
-As a
-result of this event all bundles will be turned off and effectively instance
-will stop responding or start serving 404s for all resources (including
-`/system/console`).
-The java process though will still be running.
-The only
-solution to that problem is AEM restart, after which all work perfectly fine
-again.
-Without `rescue_mode` property `cq_package` provider will keep checking
-OSGi bundles to detect their stable state, but none of these attempts will end
-successfully, as nothing is reachable over HTTP.
-Eventually Chef run will be
-aborted.
-If `rescue_mode` was activated (set to `true`) then after
-`error_state_barrier` unsuccessful attempts an error will be printed and the
-processing will be continued (restart of `cq60-author` service in this case).

-7th & 8th `cq_package` resources explain how to deal with AEM instance
-restarts after package installation and tune post installation OSGi
+7th & 8th `cq_package` resources explain how to deal with AEM instance restarts after package installation and tune post
-stability checks.
+installation OSGi stability checks.

-Moreover it explains how to use combination of `upload` and `install` instead
-of `deploy`.
-Such procedure might be required sometimes, i.e. when some extra
+Moreover it explains how to use combination of `upload` and `install` instead of `deploy`.
+Such procedure might be
-steps have to be done after package upload, but before its installation.
+required sometimes, i.e. when some extra steps have to be done after package upload, but before its installation.

-Please notice that both resources were named differently on purpose
-to avoid resource merge and 2 restarts.
-If you'd use:
+Please notice that both resources were named differently on purpose to avoid resource merge and 2 restarts.
+If you'd
+use:

 ```ruby
 cq_package 'Author: Service Pack 2' do